 - Power BI is a suite of business analytics tools to analyze data and share insights.
 Power BI can query a semantic model stored in Analysis Services, or it can query Azure Synapse directly.

 - Azure Stream Analytics is a real-time analytics and complex event-processing engine that is designed to analyze and process high volumes of fast streaming data from multiple sources simultaneously.
-Patterns and relationships can be identified in information extracted from a number of input sources including devices, sensors, clickstreams, social media feeds, and applications.
+Patterns and relationships can be identified in information extracted from many input sources including devices, sensors, clickstreams, social media feeds, and applications.

 - Azure Functions allows you to run small pieces of code (called "functions") without worrying about application infrastructure.
 Azure Function is a great solution for processing bulk data, integrating systems, working with the internet-of-things (IoT), and building simple APIs and micro-services.